-21.4 Warning signal stations
+22.4 Warning signal stations

 IHO Definition: SIGNAL STATION, WARNING.
-A signal station is a place on shore from which signals are made to ships at sea.
-(IHO Dictionary - S-32).

-Warning signals are made to ships at sea.
-(Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2012).
+A warning signal station is a place on shore from which warning signals are made to ships at sea.
+(Adapted from IHO Dictionary - S-32 and Defence Geospatial Information Working Group; Feature Data Dictionary Register, 2012).